10 Best Woods for Smoking Chicken

 1. Weber Apple Wood Chips for Smoking Chicken

-This seems too small, but if you use the wood exclusively for smoking chicken, it can last a year or more because you don’t need much to impart sufficient flavoring.
+It seems too small, but using the wood exclusively for smoking chicken can last a year or more because you don’t need much to impart sufficient flavoring.
 Some people are against wood chips because they burn up too quickly.
 But chicken cooks faster than beef or game meat, so this isn’t necessarily a flaw.
-Plus, wood chips are small and compact – 1 inch by half an inch.
+Plus, wood chips are small and compact—1 inch by half an inch.

-Meaning you can place the chips on your stove-top or barbeque grate – but only if you’re cooking outdoors otherwise the smoke is a hazard.
+It also means you can use the chips on your stove top or barbecue grate.
+But only if you’re cooking outdoors; otherwise, the smoke can be hazardous.
 You can even use them over an electric cooker.
-But if you’re concerned about the origin of your wood chips, they come from trees that are grown in Mexico and the USA.
+But if you’re concerned about the origin of your wood chips, they come from trees grown in Mexico and the USA.
 The chips are processed and packed within the US.

 Pros:

-• They’re packaged as wood chips so they catch fire quickly.
+• They come in wood chip form, so they catch fire quickly.

 • The mild, light flavor of Apple Wood is ideal for chicken.